 Field events are conducted as single day finals events.
-A maximum of 15 minutes will be given between trials and finals.
-There is no warmup between trials and finals.
+There is a 10-minute warmup period between all trial flights and also between the last trial flight and the finals.

 It is suggested that all competitors have the same number of warm-up approaches and jumps and that they take these in the order that they will jump in the preliminary rounds.